-Twenty years have somehow raced by almost unseen and unrealised by me since the publication of The Lost Ark, and the current tally of books written by me stands at 20, plus another 12 for which I have acted as consultant and/or contributor, as well as countless articles and blog posts, and my continuing editorship of the Journal of Cryptozoology (click here for a complete listing of my books and those for which I have acted as consultant/contributor).
+Twenty years have somehow raced by almost unseen and unrealised by me since the publication of The Lost Ark, and the current tally of books written by me stands at 20, plus another 12 for which I have acted as consultant and/or contributor, as well as countless articles and blog posts, and my continuing editorship of the Journal of Cryptozoology (click here and here for a complete listing of my books and those for which I have acted as consultant/contributor).

 And they all owe their existence to that unassuming birthday present bought for me by Mom all those years ago.
 Today, it is battered, tattered, stapled, and sellotaped together to within an inch of its life, almost read into oblivion by me over the years.
 Indeed, I eventually purchased a second, near-pristine copy for my cryptozoological bookshelves in my study.
 But my original copy remains one of my most treasured possessions, safely housed within a bookcase in my bedroom alongside other much-loved books from my childhood and early teenage years.

 Holding two books that influenced me greatly during my formative years, both of them bought for me by Mom (© Dr Karl Shuker)